top of page

 2. Your Microbiome Is Sending Mixed Signals

-Your gut is where nutrients get absorbed.
+Your gut is where nutrients are broken down and absorbed.

-• Vitamin K2 – helps maintain gum and jawbone strength
+• Vitamin K2 (gum and jawbone support)

 • Is my gut inflamed?

-• Am I absorbing key nutrients?
+• Am I absorbing what I eat?

 • Could my immune system be stuck in overdrive?